 Samsung Galaxy S10 / S10 Plus / S10e

 As with the iPhones, so with the Galaxies, and deals likely won’t be restricted to the latest S10 range.
 You can expect the Note 10 to be discounted as well, giving those who like Samsung’s phablet range a chance to scoop up the latest Note for less.
-And with the 2019 handsets all released by Black Friday, there's likely to be some big bargains on older Galaxy S9 and Note 9 handsets too.
+And with the 2019 handsets all released long before Black Friday, there's likely to be some big bargains on older Galaxy S9 and Note 9 handsets too.

 Every time there’s been a big sale, especially on Amazon, the Nintendo Switch disappears within seconds.
 We’re positive this popular console will be discounted again in 2019, but you will have to hurry and snag one before stocks disappear again.
 For the first time, though, there's going to be a choice where the Switch is concerned, with Nintendo releasing a 2019 version of the original console with better battery life and also launching the Switch Lite, a purely handheld version of the console.

 Sony PlayStation 4